 Here are some other plants you should not plant near strawberries:

 Strawberries can also serve as companion plants to other plants, in fact, many savvy gardeners plant them as a ground cover to control weeds around plants like horseradish, rhubarb, and asparagus.

-Companion planting helps ensure plants that interact well with each other are planted together and this a gardening method that great for all plants as most plants are vulnerable to a broad range of pests.
+Companion planting helps ensure plants that interact well with each other are planted together and this is a gardening method that is great for all plants as most plants are vulnerable to a broad range of pests.

 Read more Strawberry plants: